Chinese hwamei: Distribution and habitat

-metres above sea level.
-It is common in much of its range and is not considered a threatened species.

 Behaviour

 It is a skulking bird which is often very difficult to see.
 It typically feeds on the ground among leaf litter, foraging for insects and fruit.
 It usually occurs in pairs or in small groups.

 The breeding season lasts from May to July.
 A large cup-shaped nest is built up to two metres above the ground in a tree or bush or amongst undergrowth.
 Two to five blue or blue-green eggs are laid.